Why the Gulf Coast Is Uniquely Vulnerable to Disasters

 Ermus: A natural disaster implies that human activity doesn’t have anything to do with it.
 One phrase that we use in disaster studies in place of “natural disaster” is a “natural hazard.”
 It’s not a disaster until it affects a human population and the degree to which it affects that population is oftentimes a human problem.

-Why did Houston pave over their flood plains—knowing or potentially knowing the fact that they would flood if a major storm hit?
+Why did Houston pave over their floodplains—knowing or potentially knowing the fact that they would flood if a major storm hit?

 Madrigal: But even the concept of a quote-unquote “natural hazard” seems to have undergone a weirding because of climate change.
 It’s clearly a very difficult task to disentangle precisely or even roughly how much of the rain that fell from Harvey was linked to global warming and how much would have happened under “natural” conditions.
 (One climate scientist estimated about 30 percent.)

 Ermus: To use Harvey as an example, the degree to which climate change is at fault should be clear.
 It should be clear that’s not the main cause of the storm.
 Climate change is not solely responsible for the storm.
 These kinds of storms have happened.
 What climate change might have influenced and very much did influence is the strength of the storm.
 We know that the Gulf of Mexico serves as the brewing pot, if you will.
 It’s this creator of storms.
-The water in the Gulf of Mexico remained warm year round.
-The average sea surface temperature never fell below 73 degrees, even in winter.
+The water in the Gulf of Mexico remained warm year-round.
+The average sea-surface temperature never fell below 73 degrees, even in winter.
 Climate change is undeniably taking place.
 And it is influencing storms like Harvey.

 So how natural is a natural hazard even, given the effects of climate change?
 That’s something we’ll be talking about a lot.